At the mercy of Mother Nature – The impact of Black Frost on our Best’s Vineyards

 Best’s 2018 vintage wines will still be produced from fruit grown on its Rhymney Vineyard and fruit sourced from its loyal local Grampians growers.
 But there will be an impact on some of our top end wines… Some wines from our Concongella Collection and our icon range like Thomson Family Shiraz won’t meet the grade and allow us to produce the wines that we’re proud to release to our customers to enjoy.

-We will keep you updated as the following months transpire and the outlook for the rest of the crop becomes clear.
-Please keep everything crossed for positive conditions for the rest of the 2018 vintage period, and know that the Best’s team has every intention of being around for the next 150 years.
+We will keep you updated as the following months transpire.
+When the outlook for the rest of the crop becomes clear.
+Please keep everything crossed for positive conditions for the rest of the 2018 vintage period.
+And know that the Best’s team has every intention of being around for the next 150 years.